Moritz Wagner NBA Preview vs. the Wizards

 Moritz Wagner Insights vs. the Wizards

-- Wagner is responsible for attempting 8.8% of his team's field goal attempts this season with 7.6 per game.
+- Wagner is responsible for taking 8.8% of his team's field goal attempts this season with 7.6 per game.

-- Wagner's opponents, the Wizards, have a neutral offensive tempo, averaging 105.6 possessions per game, while his Magic average 102.8 per game, which ranks 18th among NBA teams.
+- Wagner's Magic average 102.9 possessions per game, which ranks 16th among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 12th with 105.6 possessions per contest.

-- The Wizards concede 124 points per game, 29th-ranked in the NBA.
+- The Wizards are the 29th-best defensive team in the league, conceding 124.8 points per game.

-- On the boards, the Wizards are last in the NBA, conceding 50.6 rebounds per game.
+- On the glass, the Wizards are ranked last in the NBA, allowing 50.2 rebounds per game.

-- The Wizards are the 29th-ranked team in the NBA, giving up 29.2 assists per game.
+- Allowing 29.4 assists per game, the Wizards are the worst squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!